dsuarez01/minfer/README.md

   - In total, we read `2400000000 + 294912 = 2400294912 bytes/token`
 - Thus, the ideal upper bound on the throughput we can achieve is: `200e9 bytes/sec / 2400294912 bytes/token = 83.3 tokens/sec`.

 Due to the unified memory architecture on Apple silicon, where a single memory controller serves both the CPU and GPU, the calculation of the speed-of-light is *identical* for the GPU.
 There are limitations that will prevent us from achieving the ideal: throttling and system/scheduling overhead come to mind.
-However, it still serves as a useful bound to determine how efficiently we are serving memory to the computational units.
+However, it still serves as a useful bound to determine how efficiently we are serving values from memory to the computational units.

 #### Checklist of Improvements (optimizations to be implemented, etc.):
-- [ ] Threading in the FP32 matmul implementation
+- [ ] Threading in the naive FP32 matmul implementation
-- [ ] Explicit SIMD for the FP16, BF16 matmuls (with -O3 the compiler might already implement this)
+- [ ] Explicit SIMD for the FP16, BF16 matmuls
 - [ ] Head-level and expert-level parallelization
 - [ ] Quantizing KV cache
 - [ ] Implementing operations for the GPU (put this in the checklist for the feature/gpu branch once relevant)
-- [ ] Refactor loader, tokenizer, chat template handling
+- [ ] Refactor loader, tokenizer, improve chat template handling

 **Disclaimer:** use the loader with reputable model providers on HuggingFace, e.g. Unsloth).
 This is meant to be an educational implementation, although you are welcome to fork and try it out for yourself.
 Note that I am not responsible for the consequences of any misuse.